 Timing of Applications

 The general consensus is that Chase won’t, automatically at least, approve more than two applications in a 30 day period.
 It is possible to get approved for more than that, but you’ll almost certainly have to put in a reconsideration phone call and Chase representatives are known for being rather difficult in that aspect.
-If you want smoother sailing, keep it to two applications every 30 days.

 If you plan on pursuing miles and points as a hobby, it’s a no-brainer that your first five rewards cards should be issued by Chase.
 If you’re interested in earning a Companion Pass and/or Rapid Rewards for Southwest flights, then the first five should be the Sapphire Reserve, the Freedom, the Ink Business Preferred, and two Southwest cards.